testit-tms/api-client-java/docs/ProjectExportApi.md

 <a id="exportProjectJson"></a>
 # **exportProjectJson**
-> UUID exportProjectJson(projectId, timeZoneOffsetInMinutes, exportProjectJsonRequest)
+> UUID exportProjectJson(projectId, timeZoneOffsetInMinutes, projectExportQueryModel)

 Export project as JSON file in background job